Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Materials and Methods

 \subsection{Model implementation}

 For the MSBAM, the cross-entropy was employed as the loss function.
-Adam optimizer was utilized to minimize the loss function with 0.0001 learning rate initially.
-To prevent overfitting, a dropout layer with the drop rate of 0.7 was added before all of the dense layers in the model.
-For utilizing the experiment, \{128, 64\} was used for time scales of bi-hemispheric asymmetric feature extractor.
+Adam optimizer was utilized to minimize the loss function with 0.001 learning rate initially.
+The experiment performed 50 epochs, and the learning rate was reduced to 0.0001 at the 30th epoch.
+During implementing the MSBAM model, the number of branches was set to 2, and the parameters of time scales ($L_i$) in the three branches in temporal feature extractor were set to 128 and 64, respectively.

-For each subject, the 10-fold cross validation was used for emotion recognition.
-Average accuracy was use to evaluate the performance of the MSBAM and baseline models.
+The experiments were independently conducted in each emotion dimension of the two datasets.
+The average accuracy in each dimension was used to evaluate the performance of MSBAM and the compared baseline models.
+The experimental steps are described as follows, and the flow-chart is illustrated in Fig.~\ref{flow-chart} \begin{itemize} \item [$\bullet$] Randomly split the EEG segments of each subjects into 10 equal parts. \item [$\bullet$] Implement 10-fold cross validation experiments for each subject based on the data generated in the above step, and obtain the accuracy of $i$-th subjects, denotes as $Acc_i^1$, $Acc_i^2$, ..., $Acc_i^{10}$. \item [$\bullet$] Compute the average accuracy of each subject as $Acc_i$ = $\frac{1}{10} * \sum_{k = 1}^{10}Acc_i^k$ . \item [$\bullet$] Compute the average accuracy over all subjects as $Acc$ = $\frac{1}{N} * \sum_{j = 1}^{N}Acc_j$, where $N$ is the number of subjects in the dataset. \end{itemize}